 - High levels of sex hormones increase risk of breast cancer

 - Increased fat intake increases the risk of breast cancer

 - Increases in eating fruit and vegetables reduces the risk from all causes of an early death

 - High blood glucose levels are associated with increased risk of heart disease

 - The combined impact of four behaviors – not smoking, being physically active, moderate alcohol intake and the consumption of at least five fruit and vegetable servings a day – was estimated to amount to 14 additional years of life (Khaw et al. 2008)

 Subsequent findings from 2012 and 2013 are:

-- Dietary flavonoid intake is associated with reduced gastric carcinoma risk in women but not men
+- Dietary flavonoid intake is associated with reduced gastric carcinoma risk in women but not in men

 - Regular consumption of processed meat increases the risk of cardiovascular diseases and death from cancer